tymyrddin/purple/source/docs/audits/borrowed-blueprints.md

 ## An ISMS shaped like the standard

-They come from the transfer.
-The recurring failure is a management system shaped like the document that inspired it rather than like the organisation it is meant to protect: folders arranged by clause number, controls adopted because they appear in Annex A rather than because a risk in the register asks for them, policies written to be shown rather than followed.
+The expensive failures come from the transfer.
+The recurring one is a management system shaped like the document that inspired it rather than like the organisation it is meant to protect: folders arranged by clause number, controls adopted because they appear in Annex A rather than because a risk in the register asks for them, policies written to be shown rather than followed.
 Documentation arrives before understanding, and then quietly